 Who knew lighthouse keeping was a beacon for feminism?
 I sure didn’t.

-I’d also no clue at there was a German U Boat sunk in the waters just off the coast from where the lighthouse sits century.
+I’d also no clue that there was a German U Boat sunk in the waters just off the coast from where the lighthouse sits century.
 That’s one of the amazing facts that had our entire family’s rapt attention when we toured the Piney Point Lighthouse, Museum and Historic Park with historian and former Park Ranger, April Havens.

 One could say that U-1105, or the Black Panther, was one of the first-ever stealth submarines.
 Commissioned 1944 she was outfitted with a synthetic rubber skin over her hull.
 One of less than ten in her class U-1105 was turned over to the Allies after the war.
 The intention was to bring the Black Panther to the United States in order to study the unique radar/sonar blinding technology.
 Ah, but the sea had plans of its own.

 The Black Panther sunk 91 feet in 20 seconds on that day.
 The boat was quite literally lost, for decades.
 In June of 1985 divers rediscovered the wreckage.
-Today U-1150 stands as Maryland’s first historical shipwreck preserve.
+Today U-1150 stands as Maryland’s first historic shipwreck preserve.

 These enthralling tales are just two of the many we learned from during our visit to the Piney Point Lighthouse.